Customizing the Inductive Biases of Softmax Attention using Structured Matrices: Customizing the Scoring Function with Structured Matrices

-Since BTT generalizes Monarch \cite{dao2020learningfastalgorithmslinear}, Butterfly \cite{dao2020learningfastalgorithmslinear}, Kronecker and MLR generalizes Low Rank, MLBTC naturally contains these matrices as special cases.
+Since BTT generalizes Monarch \cite{dao2020learningfastalgorithmslinear}, Butterfly \cite{dao2020learningfastalgorithmslinear}, and Kronecker matrices, while contiguous MLR generalizes low-rank matrices, MLBTC naturally contains these matrices as special cases.
 Now consider square matrices such that $m=n=D$.
 Since BTT can approximate arbitrary dense matrices of shape $D\times D$ based on \citet{qiu2024computebetterspentreplacing}, MLBTC can also express any $D\times D$ matrices with large enough $r_l$ and $r'_l$.
 Like MLR and BTT, MLBTC matrices can be used to define an efficient full-rank scoring function.
 We leave this generalization to future work.